planetshell/salarypredictionportfolio/README.md

 ### 3.4 Select best Model
-After tuning and training all 3 models, we find that the gradient boost regressor was the performing model and can be deployed to production
+After tuning and training all 3 models, I found that gradient boost regressor was the best performing model and can be deployed to production

 ## 4. Model Deployment